p2ppsr/bridgeport-docs/STATE_MACHINES.md

 Use this to remove documents from your state machine.
 Pass an object with `collection` and `find`.
 All matching objects will be deleted.

-This return a Promise.
+This returns a Promise.
 Always `await` Promises, even if you don't care about the results.

 ### `state.db` and `state.session`